hzsolt21/hzsolt21.github.io/_drafts/wifimachine.markdown

 <h2>CAUTION</h2>

 <h2>Prologue:</h2>
 Everyone uses wifi.
-When you want to get inside a network, wifi is really good because you can be outside of the target.
+When you want to get inside a network, wifi is really good way, because you can be outside of the target's organization physically but still access the organization's infrastructure.
 Just sit down on a branch and get inside the network.
-Or grab some packets for later wifi password cracking.
+Or grab some packets for later when you can start your wifi password cracking.
 Usually you need a laptop for that.
 Using a wifi adapter to set it in monitor mode and grab every packet.
 This can be suspicious.
-They look back at the photage of the outside security cameras and they can spot you.
-Or a worker see you wit a weird gadgets near the office.
+They might look back at the footage of the security cameras outside and they can spot you.
+Or an employee or a worker might see you with a weird gadgets near the office.
 Now I want to find a way to do this and be invisible.
 At least harder to find.
 For this, I will use my phone.
 Today everyone uses their phone.
 Someone typing on it will not be a big deal.
 People type on their phone even when they are driving.
 Phone wifis usually can't go into monitor mode.
 You need special hardware for it.
 Once again, it is weird and unusual to use a phone with a wifi adapter.
-So I was thinking on creating a portable single board computer and hide it.
+So I started thinking on creating a portable single board computer and hide it.
 Let's look at what happened.

 <h2>Let's Start:</h2>

-Getting a Raspberry Pi or an Orange pi, setting up Kali and put a portable charger as PSU is not a big deal.
-Hiding it well will cause new problems.
+Getting a Raspberry Pi or an Orange Pi, setting up Kali and put a portable charger as a PSU is not a big deal.
+Hiding it well might cause new problems.
 So here is my basic idea:

 -Get a single board computer